David Attenborough: BBC administration

 Attenborough became Controller of BBC Two in March 1965, succeeding Michael Peacock.
 He had a clause inserted in his contract that would allow him to continue making programmes on an occasional basis.
 Later the same year he filmed elephants in Tanzania and in 1969 made a three-part series on the cultural history of the Indonesian island of Bali.
 For the 1971 film A Blank on the Map, he joined the first Western expedition to a remote highland valley in New Guinea to seek out a lost tribe.

 BBC Two was launched in 1964, but had struggled to capture the public's imagination.
 When Attenborough arrived as controller, he quickly abolished the channel's quirky kangaroo mascot and shook up the schedule.
 With a mission to make BBC Two's output diverse and different from that offered by other networks, he began to establish a portfolio of programmes that defined the channel's identity for decades to come.
 Under his tenure, music, the arts, entertainment, archaeology, experimental comedy, travel, drama, sport, business, science and natural history all found a place in the weekly schedules.
 Often, an eclectic mix was offered within a single evening's viewing.
 Programmes he commissioned included Man Alive, Call My Bluff, Chronicle, The Old Grey Whistle Test, Monty Python's Flying Circus and The Money Programme.
 With the advent of colour television, Attenborough brought snooker to the BBC to show the benefits of the format, as the sport uses coloured balls.
 The show – Pot Black – was later credited with the boom of the sport into the 1980s.
+In 1986, Attenborough influenced the creation of the yellow tennis ball by stating that the white tennis balls that were previously used could not be seen on a colour television.

 One of his most significant decisions was to order a 13-part series on the history of Western art, to show off the quality of the new UHF colour television service that BBC Two offered.
 Broadcast to universal acclaim in 1969, Civilisation, presented by Sir Kenneth Clark, became the blueprint for landmark authored documentaries, which were informally known as "sledgehammer" projects.
 Others followed, including Jacob Bronowski's The Ascent of Man (also commissioned by Attenborough) and Alistair Cooke's America: A Personal History of the United States.
 Attenborough thought that the story of evolution would be a natural subject for such a series.
 He shared his idea with Christopher Parsons, a producer at the Natural History Unit, who came up with the title Life on Earth and returned to Bristol to start planning the series.
 Attenborough harboured a strong desire to present the series himself, but this would not be possible so long as he remained in a management post.